- The OIA must by law assess all complaints it receives.

 - The OIA uses a three-step escalation process to deal with improper complainant behaviour.

 - First complaint - dismissed but complainant given vexatious warning

 - Second complaint - dismissed as vexatious and offence warning

 - Third complaint – dismissed as vexatious and OIA may commence an investigation into the complaint lodged as vexatious.

 - This process demonstrates a course of conduct by the complainant.

 - If proved in the Magistrates Court, the complainant may be fined up to 85 penalty units (approximately more than $11,000).

 - It is also an offence for a person to make or ask someone else to make a vexatious or mischievous, reckless or malicious complaint and could face the same fine.

-- Those who make a complaint or intend to make a complaint against a councillor are protected from acts of reprisal.
+- CEOs, councillors and local government employees who make a complaint or intend to make a complaint against a councillor are protected from acts of reprisal.

 - If a councillor or a CEO receives a conduct complaint from a member of the public or another councillor, they must refer it to the OIA.
 Corrupt conduct must be reported to the Crime and Corruption Commission.